hywelandrews/tiled2saturn/README.md

 tiled2saturn extract -w 1 path/to/map.tmx
 ```

-This command will extract the components of the specified Tiled map and convert them into a single binary representation suitable for Sega Saturn.
+This command will extract the components of the specified Tiled map and convert them into a single binary representation.
 The resulting binary file will be named "data.bin" in the current working directory.

 Getting Started with the C library
 ----------------------------------